lawrencegripper/gripdev.xyz/content/posts/2024/ruby-graphql-flamegraphs/index.md

 This doesn't just work for `N+1` issues.
 It helps you track down most performance issues, such as a slow method.

-Here is [an example](https://github.com/sqids/sqids-ruby/issues/6) of how this approach helped me identify that misusing the ruby SQID library was contributing 53% of the time to serve requests in one of our systems.
+Here is [an example](https://github.com/sqids/sqids-ruby/issues/6) of how this approach helped me identify that the ruby SQID library was contributing 53% of the time to serve requests in one of our systems.

 ![sqid speedscope](./sqid%20speedscope.png)

+With some tweaking I got that method down from 3.31ms to 0.07ms 🥳

-The issue dives into the details of how the flamegraph helped me track down and resolve the issue in the SQID library!
+The issue dives into the details of how the flamegraph helped me track down and resolve the issue in the SQID library and what I did to fix.

 - https://github.com/sqids/sqids-ruby/issues/6